 Chard Your Yard is the signature food-resilience project of Transition Longfellow, and was launched in 2013.
-Since that time that group has installed 160 3'x 5' raised beds using a "Garden Mob" of community volunteers to efficiently install the beds within days.
+Since that time that group has installed more than 240 3'x 5' raised beds using a "Garden Mob" of community volunteers to efficiently install the beds within days.

 Our goal is to use economies of scale to create affordable garden beds for our neighbors, providing them with a quality finished product at cost.
 By doing so we create community, improve our neighbors health, and create more sustainable communities.

-In 2020, Transition Longfellow intends to install (24) 3’ x 5’ x12" raised bed gardens on residential properties (homeowner or rental property) in the greater Longfellow community and/or residences in 55406.
-Subsidies are available fo 6 Senior and Log Income Beds, and 6 double-high beds.
+In 2023, Transition Longfellow intends to install 45 - 3’ x 5’ x12" raised bed gardens and 8 double-high beds on residential properties (homeowner or rental property) in the neighborhoods primarily of 55406 but will include residents in Cooper, Corcoran, Standish, Ericcson, Seward, Longfellow, Howe, and Hiawatha neighborhoods.

 Program Cost and Funding

-For Transition Longfellow, this project is self-funding - we strive to simply break even, and neither gain or lose money from this project.
+For Chard Your Yard, this project is self-funding - we strive to simply break even, and neither gain nor lose money from this project.
 Our goal is to work with neighbors to build the food-resilience of the neighborhood.

-Since the start of the project, we have partnered with the Environment and Gorge Committee of the Longfellow Community Council to provide financial assistane for at-risk neighborhood residents - the elderly, low income, and persons with physical disabilities.
-Through their generous support we contunie to provide sizable discounts to these groups.
+Since the start of the project, we have partnered with the Environment and Gorge Committee of the Longfellow Community Council to provide financial assistance for at-risk neighborhood residents - low income and persons with physical disabilities.
+Through their generous support and through the support of Transition Longfellow, we continue to provide sizable discounts to these groups.

-We are thrilled to be providing the following subsidies for the 2020 program:
+We are thrilled to be providing the subsidies for the 2023 program.